-An order can include any directive-whether formal or informal-that creates a body and assigns it some governmental responsibilities. ---See 78 Op.
-Att'y Gen. 67 (1989).
+- An order can include any directive-whether formal or informal-that creates a body and assigns it some governmental responsibilities.
+See 78 Op.
+Att'y Gen. 67 (1989). - Such a directive may be issued by any governmental official or entity that has the power to delegate the governmental responsibilities in question.